-The Washington Department of Ecology’s Waste to Fuels Technology (WTFT) program has strategically invested in CSANR to support research that will facilitate the commercialization of a number of second-generation organics processing technologies that can be integrated with aerobic composting by our regional organics recycling industry, including anaerobic digestion, nutrient recovery, and pyrolysis.
+The Washington Department of Ecology’s Waste to Fuels Technology (WTFT) program has strategically invested in CSANR and WSU to support research that will facilitate the commercialization of a number of second-generation organics processing technologies that can be integrated with aerobic composting by our regional organics recycling industry.
+Technologies of interest include anaerobic digestion, nutrient recovery, and pyrolysis.

 - Extension and outreach to the organics management industry